Jayajit Das, PhD

 Darren Wethington, BS

-Darren is a research aide for the Das Lab in the Battelle Center for Mathematical Medicine.
+Darren is a graduate research associate for the Das Lab in the Battelle Center for Mathematical Medicine.
 He graduated from The Ohio State University in 2016 with a BS in Chemical and Biomolecular Engineering.
+He is currently in the Biomedical Sciences Graduate Program at OSU.